AKUINO/LoRanne/README.md

   * 6: six bytes small floating point number
   * 7: height bytes floating point number
   * value with the number of bytes given by the format (0 to 8 bytes)
-* ABANDONED: 1-Wire Allocation table message (sent every hour or on request from the central node):
+* 1-Wire Allocation table message (sent every hour or on request from the central node):
   * key: 5 bits (sensor id 0 to 31) (higher bits of 1st byte) identifying a data register transmitted in data messages.
   * allocation table field: 3 bits (0 to 7) in the same byte (lower bits)
   * 0 to 6 : to be decided, content will have the same length than the length specified for Data messages values.